dpippert/hello-world/README.md

 ```

 1. Surprisingly, this collection will be seeded with exactly the same 1000 people
-as are present in an earlier people.json lab.
-They all like to bet!
+from an earlier people.json lab.
+Apparently they all like to gamble!